 Blood of the Vampire is clearly one of these imitators – to the extent that it employs Jimmy Sangster who was one of the instrumental figures in the Hammer Films story, having written the scripts for both The Curse of Frankenstein and The Horror of Dracula, as well as many of their and other horror films (see below for Jimmy Sangster’s other genre credits).
 Blood of the Vampire was regarded as one of the unavailable films among the Anglo-horror pantheon for many years until a print was released to video in the early 1980s and more widely on dvd in 2005.

 Due to its relative obscurity, Blood of the Vampire was always an unknown.
 Once seen, one is surprised by what a good film it ends up being.
 An impressive budget has been lavished on the film.
 Director Henry Cass has a great feel for the lush studio bound period sets that Hammer made distinctively their own.
-It is a shame that Cass only went on to direct one other item in the Anglo-horror cycle – the entirely forgettable The Hand (1960), although had made an earlier ghost comedy Castle in the Air (1952) and otherwise maintained a career turning out forgettable quota quickies.
+It is a shame that Cass only went on to direct one other item in the Anglo-horror cycle – The Hand (1960), although had made an earlier ghost comedy Castle in the Air (1952) and otherwise maintained a career turning out forgettable quota quickies.